-Registered Audit Company 291969 Level 12, 31 Queen Street Melbourne VIC 3000 p +61 3 8613 8888 f +61 3 8613 8800 e info@nexiamelbourne.com.au info(a)nexiame mexia.com.au
+Registered Audit Company 291969 Level 12, 31 Queen Street Melbourne VIC 3000 f +61 3 8613 8800 e info@nexiamelbourne.com.au

-$Liability \ limited \ by \ a \ scheme \ approved \ under \ Professional \ Standards \ Legislation.$
+Liability limited by a scheme approved under Professional Standards Legislation.

 Nexia Melbourne Audit Pty Ltd (ABN 86 005 105 975) is an independent firm of Chartered Accountants.
-It is a affiliated with, but independent from Nexia Australia Pty Ltd, which is a member of Nexia International, a worldwide network of independent accounting and consulting firms.
+It is a affiliated with, but independent from Nexia Australia Ptv Ltd. which is a member of Nexia International, a worldwide network of independent accounting and consulting firms.
 Neither Nexia International nor Nexia Australia Pty Ltd, deliver services in its own name or otherwise.
-Nexia International Limited and the member firms of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of a worldwide partnership.
+Nexia International Limited and the member firms of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which trade under a name which includes NEXIA) are not part of the Nexia International network (including those members which including those members which including those members which